What are wires called that allow electricity to flow through them?

 Study for the CIP4 Science Progression Test.
 Dive into flashcards and multiple choice questions with hints and explanations.
 Get exam-ready today!

-The correct designation for wires that enable electricity to flow through them is "conductors."
-Conductors are materials that permit the movement of electric charge, typically due to the presence of free electrons that can flow easily under the influence of an electric field.
-Metals such as copper and aluminum are common examples of conductive materials used in wires.
+The term you're looking for to describe wires that allow electricity to flow through them is "conductors."
+Conductors are materials that permit the flow of electrical current due to the presence of free electrons that can move easily within the material.
+Common examples of conductors include metals like copper and aluminum, which are widely used in electrical wiring.

 Subscribe